section-engineering-education/engineering-education/articles/guide-to-create-mock-server/index.md

     alt: mock server computer image example

 ---
-One of the most fundamental parts of contributing to open-source projects is working as a group and handling a large number of files across every development stage.
-These stages consist of several APIs calls requesting various information through GET/POST methods which require a functioning server.
+When contributing to open source projects one often uses several APIs calls.
+These calls work as an important bridge between the client and the user requesting various information through GET/POST methods which require a functioning server.
 But what happens when you do not have full backend support yet or no running APIs in the development stage?
 You end up back on square one & hence, not able to set up a server.
-Here comes the magical feature of Postman to create a dummy server aka Mock Server to come to your aid.
+Here comes to your aid the magical feature of Postman to create a dummy server aka Mock Server.
 <!--more-->

 This guide includes step-by-step instructions, so that you have a comfortable experience in beginning your open source deployment.
 Without further ado, let's get started by answering all the why(s), what(s) & how(s)!